fbroen/plesk-service-checker/README.md

 ## Installation & How to use

 ### Preparations
-Download the file "fvb-plesk-service-check.sh" from this repository and save it to your server.
+Download the file "fvb-plesk-service-check.sh" from this repository and save it to your server. (or simply use wget in your /usr/local/bin/ directory: `wget https://raw.githubusercontent.com/fbroen/plesk-service-checker/master/fvb-plesk-service-check.sh`)

 Open the script in an editor, eg. For example, enter nano or vim and enter the administrator's e-mail address for the adminEmail variable.